Market Segmentation Research for Home Improvement

 Bathroom Products

-Segmented around the homeowner-retailer-installer decision triangle: high consumer involvement, usually a professional installation.
+Segmented around the homeowner-retailer-installer decision triangle: high involvement, usually professional installation.

 Subsector